 In the case of a multiple recommendation, only the lowest level of this recommendation is binding for the secondary education school.
 Students with a multiple recommendation can register for the higher of the two education levels but ultimately, the secondary school determines at which level the student is placed.
-Schools that only offer one type of education from the multiple recommendation are therefore not obliged to place students with a multiple recommendation if only the highest recommended type of education is offered at the school in question.
-If it turns out that the student cannot cope with the highest level of the multiple recommendation, the school cannot offer the student an alternative course of study.
+Schools that offer only one type of education are therefore not obliged to place students with multiple recommendations if the highest recommended school type is the same as the school type offered by the school.
 Example: schools that only offer vmbo-tl are not obliged to admit students with the recommendation vmbo-kader^g/vmbo-tl.

-The school boards have an agreement that secondary schools will only consider students with a multiple recommendation admissible if they offer the lowest education level of the multiple recommendation at their school.
+The school boards have an agreement that secondary schools will consider students with a multiple recommendation admissible if they offer the lowest education level of the multiple recommendation at their school.